 Palliative care is used to manage a disease or medical condition that is serious or

-life threatening by easing pain and other associated physical, emotional, or psychosocial symptoms.
+life-limiting.
+The goal is to ease pain and other physical, emotional, or psychosocial symptoms.

-Palliative care also eases other distressing symptoms, like depression, anxiety, fatigue,
+Palliative care also aims to ease other distressing symptoms, like depression, anxiety,

-insomnia, and shortness of breath.
-Palliative care provides advanced care planning
+fatigue, insomnia, and shortness of breath.
+Palliative care provides advanced care

-and a support system to help you live a life that is as active, fulfilling, and as
+planning and a support system to help you live a life that is as active, fulfilling,

 Palliative care may last for weeks, months, or years, and the relief of moderate to

 severe pain during that time can greatly improve quality of life.
 The biggest problem